Yosemite 2 & 3 Day Tours

 90% of Yosemite's visitors congregate in only 1% of the park.
 Multi day tours are great for travelers who like to get off the beaten path.

-Depends when you book.
-About $900-$1100 per day for transportation, commercial Yosemite entrance fee and permits.
+Depends when you book and which area you choose to stay.
+About $950 - $1200 per day for transportation, commercial Yosemite entrance fee, permits, insurance and the guide's room.

 You will reserve and pay the cost of your groups hotel room(s).
 This is so you may choose the class of accommodation that is appropriate for your group.
-Yosemite is changing its fee structure this summer and the cost of my accommodation fluctuates depending on the season.
+Yosemite is changing its fee structure and the cost of your guide's accommodation fluctuates depending on the season.

 You will get the best price booking here.
 Booking with travel agents like Viator/Trip Advisor adds large commissions to the cost of the tour and my hotel.